xahmedx777x/wai-website/pages/about/translating.md

 ## Process

-All contributions must go through the following steps before publication:
+All contributions must go through the following main steps before publication.
+Please note that these steps are described in more detail in each policy.
+Additional steps may also be necessary depending on the translated document.

 ### 1. Intent to translate

 Before starting a translation, verify that you are willing to contribute under the [Translation agreement](#translation-agreement).

-Then, **you must ask and receive permission from W3C**: it generally involves sending an email to a mailing list, or opening a GitHub issue in the relevant repository.
-This step is described in more detail in each policy.
+Then, **you must ask and receive permission from W3C**.
+It generally involves sending an email to a mailing list, or opening a GitHub issue in the relevant repository.

 ### 2. Translation